shapeshed/nodejsbook.io.examples/README.md

 # Code Examples for Sams Teach Yourself Node.js in 24 Hours

 This repository is a series of examples to support the Sam's Teach Yourself Node.js in 24 Hours book.
 They may make sense without the book but detailed explanation is given for these examples in the book.
-Buy it!
+The book is scheduled for release mid-2012.

 * Chapter 1 - Introducing Node.js
 * Chapter 2 - npm - Node Package Manager